Enclave-Software/Enclave-Messenger/README.md

  - You can contact us on chinglen14@proton.me

 # Made with!!
- - Made with the help of Romort2 form imphal
+ - Made with the help of Romort2 form Imphal, Manipur &
- &
- Chinglen2080 from Pune
+ Chinglen2080 from Pune,Maharashtra